The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Central Banks and Gold: Manipulation, Suppression, and the Paper Currency Dilemma

-Central Banks have been a major force in the history of gold.
-In a monetary system where gold acts as checks and balance tool revealing the value of the paper currency no longer backed by it, gold is revered as a barometer of the health of a paper currency, thus its economy it represents.
+Central Banks have been a significant force in the history of gold.
+In a monetary system where gold acts as a checks and balance tool, revealing the value of the paper currency no longer backed by it, gold is revered as a barometer of the health of a paper currency, thus its economy it represents.
 It should be of no surprise central banks would be inclined to keep gold’s value in check to avoid any hints of financial tribulation.

-GATA has discovered evidence which supports the suspicions central banks were involved in a policy to suppress the price of gold.
+GATA has discovered evidence that supports the suspicions that central banks were involved in a policy to suppress the price of gold.
 One piece of evidence GATA uses is a paper by former Treasury Secretary Lawrence Summers from 1988.
-Mr Summers’ report refers to Gibson’s Paradox and discusses the effects of declining real interest rates and the positive impact on the price of gold.
-During his reign as Treasury Secretary under the Clinton administration, such an event occurred as the Federal Reserve was creating trillions of dollars.
+Mr Summers’ report refers to Gibson’s Paradox and discusses the effects of declining accurate interest rates and the positive impact on the price of gold.
+During his reign as Treasury Secretary under the Clinton administration, such an event occurred as the Federal Reserve created trillions of dollars.
 So why did the price of gold not reflect this event in financial history?

 The Manipulation Game: Central Banks, Gold Sales, and the Price Control Battle